Katie Hill

 Katherine Lauren Hill (born August 25, 1987) is an American former politician and social services administrator from Agua Dulce, California.
-She is the CEO of Union Station Homeless Services and a member of the Los Angeles Homeless Services Authority.
 A member of the Democratic Party, she served as the U.S. representative for California's 25th congressional district from January to November 2019.
 Hill is the former executive director of People Assisting the Homeless (PATH), a statewide non-profit organization working to end homelessness throughout California.
 She won her seat by defeating incumbent Republican Steve Knight in the 2018 midterm elections.

-On October 18, 2019, RedState, a conservative blog, published a report on an alleged affair between Hill and her Legislative Director, which they both denied.
-On October 23, 2019, Hill admitted that she had had an inappropriate relationship with a campaign staffer before she became a Member of Congress.
-On October 27, 2019, she announced that she would resign from Congress.
+On October 18, 2019, political blog RedState published a report on an alleged affair between Hill and her legislative director, which they both denied.
+On October 23, 2019, Hill admitted an inappropriate relationship with a campaign staffer before she became a member of Congress.
+On October 27, 2019, she announced resignation from Congress.
 Nude photos of Hill were published by the Daily Mail, a British tabloid.
 Hill blamed the release of the photos on her ex-husband, called them an invasion of privacy and vowed to advocate for victims of revenge porn.
 She left office on November 3, 2019.

 In June 2021, Hill was ordered to pay US$220,000 to the Daily Mail and other media, to reimburse the legal fees these companies spent defending themselves against her accusations.

+As of 2025 Hill was the CEO of Union Station Homeless Services.

 Early life and education

 Hill was born in Abilene, Texas, and grew up in the Saugus section of Santa Clarita, California.
 Her mother, Rachel (née Campbell), was a registered nurse, and her father, Michael Hill, was a police lieutenant.

 Hill attended public schools in the Santa Clarita Valley and graduated from Saugus High School in 2004.
-She attended California State University, Northridge where she earned a bachelor's degree in English and a Master of Public Administration.
+At California State University, Northridge, she earned a bachelor's degree in English and a Master of Public Administration.

 Earlier career

 Hill began her career as a policy advocate at People Assisting the Homeless (PATH), a nonprofit organization developing affordable and supportive services for the homeless in California.
-Her husband allegedly worked there as well, and it is claimed Hill was his boss.
-Later as the Executive Director for PATH, she raised the organization from a local force in Los Angeles County to one of the largest nonprofit providers of homes for the homeless in California.
-Hill helped pass a ballot initiative, Measure H, during spring of 2017 to help alleviate homelessness by providing $1.2 billion in funds for homeless services in Los Angeles County.
+Her husband allegedly worked there as well, and it is claimed that Hill was his boss.
+Later, as the executive director of PATH, she raised the organization from a local force in Los Angeles County to one of the largest nonprofit providers of homes for the homeless in California.
+Hill helped pass a ballot initiative, Measure H, in the spring of 2017 to help alleviate homelessness by providing $1.2 billion in funds for homeless services in Los Angeles County.
 Hill and her husband also raised goats in Agua Dulce, California.